 Alternatives to Tendenci AMS - Association Management Software

-In the spirit of the Capterra blog post on the top free MMS/AMS systems, we thought we should join in with Wild Apricot and openly support each other.
+In the spirit of the Capterra blog post on the top free MMS/AMS systems, we thought we should join in with Wild Apricot , ITQlick and openly support each other.

 - Access.
 We believe that you own your association's data and have every right to ALL of it!
 Demand access to your data and to your code!
 Maybe even host your AMS yourself.

-- International.
-It's a big world out there.
-Can your AMS scale to the level, and in all of the languages that you will need?
+- Global.
+It's a big world out there so we think internationally.
+Can your AMS scale to the level, and in all the languages that you will need?
 If not, why?